-This was true in the early days of digital curation, but given the global upward curve of data creation, appraisal and selection of valuable assets is of increasing relevance.
+This has long been true, but appraisal and selection of valuable assets is of increasing relevance given the upward curve of data creation.
 Even for organisations that have explicit-limiting-policies on the types or quality of the assets that they manage, budgeting for the curation of rapidly increasing volumes is a challenge.
+The resources available to ensure longterm availability of data are unlikely to grow at the same rate as data volumes.

-The resources available to ensure long-term availability of data are unlikely to grow at the same rate as data volumes.
 Secondly, despite the long-standing tradition of human appraisal of assets (i.e. deciding what to retain), for many organisations data has grown to such an extent that it is no longer feasible for this to be done by a person.
 Appraisal has to be (at least) semi-automated to be scalable and "value" is an essential concept that will need to be algorithmically defined.